ooni/spec/oonib.md

       `string` the report identifier

     'content':
-      `string` content to be added to the report.
-This can be one or more report entries in the format specified in df-000-base.md
+      `string` or `document` content to be added to the report.
+This can be one or more report entries in the format specified in df-000-base.md When in format YAML this is the content of the report to be added as a string serialised in YAML, when in JSON it's the actual JSON document of the report entry.

      'format':
         `string` that must be either "json" or "yaml" to identify the format